-Allow 50 minutes to drive from Christchurch to Gebbies Pass, or 1 hour 15 minutes to Hilltop as the roads are steep and windy.
+It's around a 50 minutes drive from Christchurch to Gebbies Pass, or 1 hour 15 minutes to Hilltop as the roads are steep and windy.

 If parking at Hilltop, leave vehicles at the furthest end of the car park from the tavern itself.

-There are shutte services between Christchurch and Akaroa, and they can stop or pick up at Hilltop Tavern on request.
+There are shuttle services between Christchurch and Akaroa that can stop or pick up at Hilltop Tavern on request.
 If you book to catch the bus at the end of your walk at Hilltop, let them know to call at the Tavern.
 Be there 15 min after the bus departure time from Akaroa.
 There is also an on-demand shuttle from Pohatu.

 It's an excellent 2-day trip using public transport starting at Diamond Harbour jetty, staying overnight at Rod Donald Hut, and catching a shuttle from Hilltop Tavern back to Christchurch.